Cursive, printing, or typing?

-Jessica Brashear is a Momaha blogger and former high-school counselor who recently wrote about an unsettling discovery she’d made: high-schoolers’ unfamiliarity with cursive writing.
+Jessica Brashear is a Momaha blogger (for those of you unfamiliar with our local Omaha World-Herald newspaper, it’s a clever combination of — yes, Mom and Omaha) and former high-school counselor who recently wrote about an unsettling discovery she’d made: high-schoolers’ unfamiliarity with cursive writing.

 An especially astute Facebook commenter asked, perhaps somewhat plaintively, “Does reading or writing in cursive make a kid smarter?….how is cursive going to affect his life in real world?”

-The more connections there are within the brain, and the stronger they are, correlate with both rapid and accurate thinking, creativity, and functioning within our daily life.
-What makes connections?
-In short, movement, especially intentional movement.
+The more connections there are within the brain, and the stronger they are, tend to correlate with an easier time with both rapid and accurate thinking, creativity, and functioning within our daily life.

-Because writing in cursive requires that we use both parts – individual letters – and connects them, it uses both left-brain and right-brain functions.
+Cursive, I would suggest, marries both left-brain and right-brain functions.
 The part of our brain (usually the left) that tends to dominate when it comes to details — the pieces and parts — is used with printing.
-But when each letter in a word connects with another, it brings in the right brain, the part that tends to lead with the whole picture.
+But when each letter in a word connects with another!
+That brings in the right brain, the part that tends to lead with the whole picture.
 We all value both our left-brain function as well as right-brain function, but of tremendously more value is whole-brain function.